densh/densh.github.com/quasiquotes.md

                   q"implicit $PRIVATE def foo"
                              ^

-To provide an annotation one need to unquote a new-shaped tree:
+To provide a definition annotation one need to unquote a new-shaped tree:

     scala> val annot = q"new foo(1)"
-    Foo: universe.Tree = new Foo(1)
+    annot: universe.Tree = new Foo(1)

     scala> val f4 = q"@$annot def f"
-    res9: universe.DefDef = @new foo(1) def f: scala.Unit
+    f4: universe.DefDef = @new foo(1) def f: scala.Unit

     scala> val f5 = q"@foo(1) def f"
-    res8: universe.DefDef = @new foo(1) def f: scala.Unit
+    f5: universe.DefDef = @new foo(1) def f: scala.Unit

 In deconstruction one can either extract `Modifiers` or annotations, but you can't extract flags separatly: